Guidance for visiting our hospitals and units during the coronavirus (COVID-19) outbreak

 Patient messaging service

-We are also encouraging people to embrace technology and keep in touch using mobile phones to call and message.
-Our hospitals have also relaxed the rules around video calls to help keep people connected during this difficult time.
+We are encouraging people to embrace technology and keep in touch using their own mobile phone to call and message.
+Our hospitals and units have relaxed the rules around video calls to help keep people connected during this difficult time.

 Simply call or text 07525 968409, along with the name of the patient and their location (if known) and we will pass the message on.
 Or you can send in a photo by email to: email@example.com.

-Please include: relatives’ name, patient name, date of birth, and ward name (if known)
+Please include: your name, the patient’s name, date of birth, and ward name (if known)

 We hope this helps you let your loved ones know you are thinking of them.

-We recognise that this is a significant restriction and we all thank you for your understanding and support.
+We know this is a challenging time and we thank you for playing your part to keep our patients, colleagues and our community safe.